jayhawk24/bello/PRODUCTION_SETUP_GUIDE.md

 - [ ] Test user flows working
 - [ ] Monitoring set up (optional but recommended)

-**Your Bello Hotel Concierge System is now ready for production! 🎉**
+**Your StayScan Hotel Concierge System is now ready for production! 🎉**

 For ongoing maintenance, refer to the comprehensive `PRODUCTION_DEPLOYMENT_CHECKLIST.md`.